Zenatech’S Zenadrone Moves To A New Arizona Manufacturing Facility For US Defense Focused On Drone Swarms Using Quantum Computing

+ZenaTech's ZenaDrone Moves to a New Arizona Manufacturing Facility for US Defense Focused on Drone Swarms Using Quantum Computing

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Dec.
-19, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions driven by Quantum Computing, Drones as a Service, and enterprise SaaS, announces that its subsidiary company ZenaDrone has moved into its manufacturing facility in Phoenix, Arizona to produce US Defense and NATO drones, part of efforts to produce“Made in America” drones.
+TORONTO – ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions driven by Quantum Computing, Drones as a Service, and enterprise SaaS, announces that its subsidiary company ZenaDrone has moved into its manufacturing facility in Phoenix, Arizona to produce US Defense and NATO drones, part of efforts to produce“Made in America” drones.
 The new facility will accommodate drone manufacturing and assembly, R&D, sales, pilot, and training teams, and has an aeronautical test range site for demonstrations.

 The facility will produce ZenaDrone 1000 multifunction autonomous AI drones for the US military, which must be NDAA (National Defense Administration Act) compliant, a requirement that includes strict cybersecurity and country of origin specifications.
 The R&D work at this facility will include Quantum Computing, part of the company's previously announced Sky Traffic project.
 ZenaDrone teams will be working on applications for drone swarms to be used in border control and perimeter security military applications.
 A drone swarm is a group of autonomous drones that work together, coordinated by algorithms, to perform tasks with dramatically improved speed, efficiency, and coverage.